MoniqueBroeren/GroupAssignment/README.md

 Assignment: 4 <br>
 Group: 4 <br>

-### DATA & FILE OVERVIEW
+## DATA & FILE OVERVIEW

 File List:

-main.py                       - This is the main code and was used to receive predictions for PKM2 inhibitor
-                                and ERK2 inhibitor.
+- main.py:  This is the main code and was used to receive predictions for PKM2 inhibitor and ERK2 inhibitor.
 This file is used to receive all results given in the report.

-exploring_possibilities.ipynb - This is the file that is used to explore all possibilities for how to predict
+- exploring_possibilities.ipynb: This is the file that is used to explore all possibilities for how to predict inhibition.
-                                inhibition.

-old_codes                     - This folder contains all old codes.
-For more details of how main.py and
-                                exploring_possibilities.ipynb were made, intermediate steps can be found there.
+- old_codes: This folder contains all old codes.
+For more details of how main.py and exploring_possibilities.ipynb were made, intermediate steps can be found there.

-data                          - This folder contains the data that was used to make resuls.
-The file
-                                tested_molecules.csv contains molecules with known inhibitions.
+- data: This folder contains the data that was used to make resuls.
+The file tested_molecules.csv contains molecules with known inhibitions.
 The file untested_molecules.csv contains molecules with unknown inhibitions and for these molecules, the inhibition is predicted.

-results                       - This folder contains the results if main.py is run.
-It consists of confusion
-                                matrices, cumulative explained variance graphs and a csv-file with the predictions of the untested molecules.
+- results: This folder contains the results if main.py is run.
+It consists of confusion matrices, cumulative explained variance graphs and a csv-file with the predictions of the untested molecules.

-.venv                         - This folder contains the virtual environment.
-The file requirements.txt in this
-                                folder can be used to make a virtual environment for running this code.
+- .venv: This folder contains the virtual environment.
+The file requirements.txt in this folder can be used to make a virtual environment for running this code.

-### TO RUN THIS GITHUB
+## TO RUN THIS GITHUB

 1. Make a virtual environment with the requirements.txt file in the .venv folder.
 2. Run main.py.